 Because I’ve been asked this a thousand times over, I’d like to emphasize – Investing is simple and you can start with ANY amount.
 The crucial part is just to GET STARTED!

-I’m 28 this year with a portfolio (my Freedom Fund) of RM300,000 in stocks.
+As of 2018, I’m 28 this year with a portfolio (my Freedom Fund) of RM300,000 in stocks.
 I started out with just over RM10K saved up from my university days.
 Too many people around me have put off their finances because they claim not to know a thing about investing.
 The most important step for you to take is to get started.
 Save up, pick a stock you can understand and invest in it.
 It doesn’t matter if you have a million dollars or only RM1,000.
 Just get started.

 Here’s an analogy on investing I love.